5 Signs You’re in a Toxic Relationship & How to Cope with it

 2. Build Your Support System

 Talk to trusted friends, family, or a therapist.
 Having support helps you gain clarity and reminds you of who you were before the relationship began.
+Speaking with experienced counselling psychologists in Delhi can give you a safe space to process your emotions and rebuild your confidence.

 3. Set Clear Personal Boundaries